GDevelopApp/GDevelop-examples/examples/starting-card-game/README.md

 # Card Game

-A simple card game where the player draws cards from a deck and can drag the revealed cards on the screen.
-The player can also return cards to the deck or choose to shuffle the deck.
-Support for mouse and touch.
+A top-down 2D card game where cards and the deck are represented by sprite objects.
+Cards use the draggable behavior, allowing the player to move them around the table.
+The deck stores an array that tracks which cards remain in the deck, and cards can be drawn or placed back on top to update the deck’s internal list.
+The setup is suitable for games like blackjack, solitaire, and other common card-based mechanics.
+The game supports both mouse and mobile touch controls.